 Costumes, scripts, designs and ephemera

-Arizona State University’s Child Drama Collection attracts scholars, playwrights, performers and students from around the globe.
+Arizona State University’s Theatre for Youth and Community Collection (formerly the Child Drama Collection) attracts scholars, playwrights, performers and students from around the globe.
 Here, Katherine Krzys, former curator of the collection, walks us through the world’s largest repository of materials related to children’s theatre.